MattPlayGamez/snake/README.md

-Play the game for fun:  Snake
+Play the game for fun:  Snake / snake.smarthys.tk